-• 76% of project professionals experience stress from poor planning.
+• 76% of project professionals report main projects cause stress.

 What happened